the-other-mariana/the-other-mariana.github.io/_posts/2023-02-02-the-color-signal-processing.md

 The **spectrum of a signal** refers to the distribution of its energy across different frequency components.
 It provides information about the frequency content of the signal and can be represented as a **plot of the magnitude or power of the frequencies** present in the signal.

 > The spectrum can be obtained using techniques such as Fourier transform, short-time Fourier transform, or wavelet transform.

+Given that a frequency-domain graph displays **how much of the signal is present among each given frequency** band, then we can say that the **spectrum of a signal** can be represented as a **frequency domain graph of a signal**.